aarnol/InteractionProject/README.md

 When moving head
 ## Post interview
 1. Which interaction felt the most natural?
-3rd
+- 3rd
-3rd
+- 3rd
-3rd (pulling)
+- 3rd (pulling)
-shaking
+- shaking
-grappling hook
+- grappling hook
 1. Which did you enjoy the most?
-The first one (felt like flying)
+- The first one (felt like flying)
-3rd
+- 3rd
-Grappling hook
+- Grappling hook
-grappling
+- grappling
-shaking
+- shaking
 1. Did anything feel unnatural or difficult to use?
-2nd one didnt entirely work
+- 2nd one didnt entirely work
-2nd felt weirdly linear
+- 2nd felt weirdly linear
-pulling with only one hand
+- pulling with only one hand
-Shaking felt like it needed to be too fast (also add text to show which is which) pull felt like shaking but with the triggers
+- Shaking felt like it needed to be too fast (also add text to show which is which)
+- pull felt like shaking but with the triggers

+### Reactions
+I think people overall liked the third one (pulling) the best but would have liked to use both hands to make it feel better.
+In general people didn't like the second one but they also tended to find it be the coolest or most fun.
+I think the shaking was the worst overall but the other two are worth persuing and improving.